Frequently Asked Questions

 Frequently Asked Questions about Family Pre-K

 Can my child be in two pre-k classes (one morning and one afternoon)?
 You and your child may join in only one pre-k class.
-We would like to give space to other children and their parents to participate in the program, too.
+We would like to offer space to other eligible children and their guardians.

-Is it alright if someone other than the child's parent accompanies them to PreK, such as a grandparent or family friend?
-Yes, but if classes are in-person, the adult who will accompany the child in class must also complete a volunteer form.
+Is it alright if someone other than the child's parent accompanies them to Pre-K, such as a grandparent or a family friend?
+Yes, as long as the accompanying adult completes the district volunteer process.

 May I sign up my 3 year-old child for the program?
-The program is designed for children who will be entering kindergarten the following year.
+No, this program is specifically designed for children who will be entering kindergarten the following year.

 Is Family Pre-K a “co-op” preschool program?
-It is like a co-op because parents actively participate in class, but it is not a co-op.
+It is similar to a co-op in the sense that parents actively participate in class, but it is not a co-op.
 There are pre-k facilitators who are the teachers in class.

 Will my child have to use the school bathroom all by themselves or may I accompany them?
 Adults are allowed to accompany their children to use the school's Health Room bathroom (but may not accompany them in the children's bathrooms).

 Is it okay to apply in one of the pre-k locations that is not my neighborhood school?
-Yes, that’s fine.
-It is only when a child starts kindergarten that they must attend their neighborhood school.
+Yes, families have the option to choose their preferred location for pre-k but not when the child starts kindergarten as they must attend their neighborhood school.

 If classes are remote, do I need to have a computer for my child?
 If classes are remote, the district will lend Chromebooks for your child to use.
 These Chromebooks will be programmed with software specific to the pre-k class.

 May I take my child’s younger brother or sister in class?
 We prefer that families prioritize the learning of their preschooler during this program.
-Therefore, we discourage families from attending with younger children if classes are in-person.
+Therefore, we discourage families from attending with younger children.